zcnst/klimt/docs/TESTS.md

 # Testing Guide

-This document is a guide to tests the API.
+This document is a cheatsheet for API testing.

 ---
 ## Health Check Endpoint